Brian D. Whelan

 Brian has a bachelor’s degree in history from U.C.
 Berkeley (with honors, 2005) and a law degree (J.D.) from Rutgers University (2008), where he served as an editor on the Journal of Law and Religion.

 Brian is a member of the Labor & Employment Section of the California Bar and was selected by the Board of Governors to serve on the California State Bar’s Committee for Administration of Justice.
+By Fresno City Council appointment, Brian serves on the City of Fresno Capital Projects Oversight Board.
+On the Storyland and Playland Board, Brian has worked to protect and preserve the parks for the next generation, and has played an important role as a board member on the San Joaquin River Association Board to bring awareness to local residents and farmers impacted by laws affecting the San Joaquin River.
 Brian’s other interests include being a pilot in training, wine-making, travel (42 states, 55 countries, 5 continents and counting), basketball, and foreign languages.
 Brian is fluent in Spanish and proficient in Italian.
 In 2012, Brian was the party nominee for the United States Congress in the 2012 election for the 16th Congressional District (Fresno, Madera, and Merced Counties).